meetcs143/cs229_standford/README.md

 1. This is my attempt to learn Machine learning from Standford course CS229.
 2. Lecture notes and Problem sets are available at: https://cs229.stanford.edu/summer2020/
 3. Lectures are available on youtube: https://www.youtube.com/watch?v=jGwO_UgTS7I&list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU
+4. Extra help with PS are at: https://github.com/maxim5/cs229-2018-autumn

 # What this repo will contain?